sctdan/SyncroSync/README.md

 ## ReOpen List Creation
-Following the same steps as the ticket list creation, use the SyncroSync-ReOpenList.json file to create that list
+Following the same steps as the ticket list creation, use the SyncroSync-ReOpenList.json file to create that list Post-creation- Rename the Title field to Subject if you'd prefer

 ## KB ToDo List
 If you want to utilize the KB functionality, create a shared ToDo list.